Dgichaba/Delani-Studio-Project/README.md

 ## Contact Information
 If you have any question or contributions, please email me at dorothycherotich74@gmail.com
 ## Licence Information
-Distributed under the MIT License.
-See License.txt for more information.
+Distributed under the MIT license.
+See license.txt for more information.